Temporary Assistance for Needy Families

 Washington State's TANF Plan

 Federal law requires states to submit plans describing their TANF (Temporary Assistance for Needy Families) program to the secretary of the U.S. Department of Health and Human Services (HHS).
-The Washington State TANF Plan is a part of the WorkForce Innovation and Opportunity Act plan titled Talent and Prosperity for All: The Strategic Plan for Unlocking Washington’s WorkForce Potential 2016.
-The final approved TANF portion of the state plan is available here and is being posted for public comment until May 15, 2022.
+The Washington State TANF Plan is a part of the WorkForce Innovation and Opportunity Act plan titled Talent and Prosperity for All.
+The draft TANF portion of the 2022-2023 state plan is available here and is being posted for public comment until May 15, 2022.
 Please send all comments to Ron White.

 TANF Caseload Reduction Reports